insasec/nerves-notes/nerves_data_partition.md

 If you plugin the card into a PC you are also able to read/write on this partition.

-> :warning: **If you plug the SD Card into a PC or Mac you won't see the content!** `f2fs` is only supported on Linux systems at the moment.
+> :warning: **If you plug the SD Card into a Windows PC or Mac you won't see the content!** `f2fs` is only supported on Linux systems at the moment.

 ```
 udos@tuxbook:~$ mount